Latthika/California-Housing-Price-Prediction-using-Machine-Learning/README.md

-# California-Housing-Price-Prediction-using-Machine-Learning
-This project is part of the Machine Learning Crash Course under the International Institute of Medical Science &amp; Technology Council (IIMSTC).
-The goal is to build and deploy a supervised regression model using the California Housing dataset to predict median house prices based on location and housing features.
 # 🏡 California Housing Price Prediction using Machine Learning

 This project is part of the **Machine Learning Crash Course** under the *International Institute of Medical Science & Technology Council (IIMSTC)*.
 The goal is to build and deploy a supervised regression model using the **California Housing dataset** to predict median house prices based on location and housing features.